salmanee/Librarian/README.md

 ```

 * **sample_apps**: Our repository contains the top 200 apps collected from GooglePlay along with their previous releases, obtained from [AndroZoo](https://androzoo.uni.lu/).
 Due to the large size of this set (209 GB), we provide only 20 unique android packages, as a sample, with a total of 32 app versions.
-App versions are dissinguisedh by their sha256.
+App versions are distinguished by their sha256.
 For example, `com.instagram.android` has 7 different versions, each with a different sha256:
 ```
 |-- com.instagram.android
 |   |-- 0307EBAEF917BA7FFD7531918007618AD4E66D4A2BB8CA54589BE533E1A7AFBE.apk